About Hefestos

 Participating organisations may:

-• share links to relevant projects or initiatives (e.g., EU‑funded or national),
+• Share links to relevant projects or initiatives, for example EU-funded or national actions.

 The cooperation framework includes safeguards to prevent any exchange of commercially sensitive information.
 Discussions are moderated by AIMPLAS as a neutral technical facilitator.